bulletmark/rename-clean/README.md

                         recurse into symbolic directory links, default is to rename a link but not recurse into it -m, --more-aggressive
-                        Replace underscores even if deletions have not been done
+                        replace repeated underscores even if there are no other replacements
   -c, --character CHARACTER
                         character to replace undesirable characters with,
                         default = "_"